deanalvero/rn-compose-multiplatform/README.md

 ## Overview
 This library bridges the gap between React Native's declarative JSX syntax and Jetpack Compose's modern UI toolkit.
 It provides a comprehensive rendering system that parses JSX strings and converts them into native Compose components, enabling code reuse, rapid prototyping, and a gentler learning curve for developers transitioning between frameworks.

+Try out the WASM build of the sample app at https://deanalvero.github.io/rn-compose-multiplatform/.

 ## Dependency
 Add the dependency to your build.gradle.
 Replace version with what is available [here](https://central.sonatype.com/artifact/io.github.deanalvero/rn-compose-multiplatform/versions).
 ```